 The Chamber of Horrors contains wax life-like sculptures of icons like Adolf Hitler and Vlad the Impaler from Transylvania.
 This is the place to be if you want to take pictures with the wax version of your favourite personalities.

-One common activity done by tourists who visit the Tower Bridge for the first time is to walk across it while taking pictures along the way.
+One everyday activity done by tourists who visit the Tower Bridge for the first time is to walk across it while taking pictures along the way.
 The Bridge spoils you with a fantastic view of the River Thames.

 If you are lucky enough, you might even get the opportunity to witness the lifting of the drawbridge when a large ship passes through it.
 Visiting the Tower Bridge introduces you to its history and provides you with beautiful panoramas of London.